vivekmadan/CPlayer/README.md

 - Building the PlayerRecommendationService
    1. Building a Consumer for RabbitMQ
       - i.
-On a new event generated Update the recommendations in the system
+On a new event generated Update the recommendations in the system.
+Store the recommendation list in MongoDB.
       - ii.
 Maintain list of unique recommended players based on what user added into favourite list and keep counter for number of users added a particular player into favourite list
    2. Build an API to get Recommendations
    3. Writing Swagger Documentation